omr1k/iOS_Projects/xX-Materials-Xx/CoreData_ instruction.md

 4) Modify relations if any "add relations, change type(to one or to many)"…this is optional step
 5) Select both entities and from the right side menu change Codegen to “Manual/None”
 6) From editor menu in the toolbar select **“Create NSManagedObject Subclass”**
-7) Create wrapped var for every property in every entity Like this 👇🏼
+7) Create swiftUI wrapped var for every property in every entity to be able to use them in your content swiftUI view Like this 👇🏼

 ```swift